frequently asked questions

 How are students hired?

 Students are hired based on their YA application and an interview.
-Interviews typically take place during April, May, and possibly June.
+Most interviews take place during April, May, and June.
+However, students can apply for YA at any time during the school year and Mrs. Proszenyak will work to find a YA opportunity for them.
 All employment decisions are made by our YA employers.

 How much are students paid?